Meet Jeremy Lakoff

 Writing and Research

-Professional and Community Activities: Lakoff is working on a book project, Self-Portraits of the Broadcasting House, about the professional and literary culture of the British Broadcasting Corporation between 1922 and 1955 using a range of archival materials held by the BBC (including memos, minutes, scripts and personnel files).
+Using a range of archival materials held by the British Broadcasting Corporation (including memos, minutes, scripts and personnel files), Lakoff is working on a book project, Self-Portraits of the Broadcasting House, about the professional and literary culture of the BBC between 1922 and 1955.
 He is looking at how the concept of the studio, as a collaborative site of creative work, emerged through debates and negotiations that happened both in back hallways and on the air.

-Lakoff has previously published essays in The Conradian, Virginia Woolf Miscellany, and Science, Technology, and Irish Modernism (Syracuse, 2019) and is currently writing a book chapter about the aesthetic function of the radio producer.
+Lakoff has previously published peer-reviewed essays and chapters in The Conradian, Virginia Woolf Miscellany, Science, Technology, and Irish Modernism (Syracuse, 2019), and Radio Art and Music: Culture, Aesthetics, Politics (Lexington, 2020).
 In recent years he has given presentations at conferences like the Modernist Studies Association, the Modern Language Association and regional meetings of the American Conference for Irish Studies.

 Robert and Carol Morris Dissertation Completion Fellowship, 2017-2018